THE POWER OF STORY

-The Neufeld Institute is gathering a collection of personal essays written by parents and other adults who care for children and teens.
+The Neufeld Institute is gathering a collection of personal stories written by parents and other adults who care for children and teens.
 For years caregivers in our circles have been exchanging stories – in person, in courses or on our campus forums, and through our website’s editorials.
 Through these stories we have created a shared experience of raising our children.
 We have built a community bound together both by our struggles and our moments of pure connection with the children and teens in our lives.
 Now, we would like to publish some of these stories in book form and share them more widely with others.

-We are looking for short personal essays from you – parents, teachers, grandparents, foster parents, coaches, and others – about your connection with the children in your lives.
+We are looking for short personal stories from you – parents, teachers, grandparents, foster parents, coaches, and others – about your connection with the children in your lives.
 Sometimes that relationship is strong – we are sure of ourselves and able to lead our children, to be a shield and a place of rest for them.
 At other times we feel apart and struggle to regain our place in the lead, to be their safe place again.
 Whether you’re sharing about an experience that didn’t work or a connection with a child or teen that went smoothly, we would like to read the story that touches your heart the most and thereby allows others to feel the moment with you – your deep connection and confidence, your sadness, your tears.

 Our focus is on the role of caring for children and teens, and on our awareness of the relationship between ourselves and the children and teens in our lives.
 To get a sense of the Neufeld Institute, please peruse the rest of our website.